inline/factors-1.yml

 7.4 Looking for factors

 Here, yspec looked through the spec object for data items that could be turned into a factor.
-It found FORM because FORM had the values field populated (we listed every possible value for FORM there). yspec turned that into a factor with a new name derived from the original name but with a _f suffix.
+It found FORM because FORM had the values field populated (we listed every possible value for FORM there). yspec turned that into a factor and saved out the original value with the _v suffix.

 7.5 Factor ordering

 Notice that we coded FORM to be 3, 2 or 1, in that order.
-When ys_add_factors() creates FORM_f from FORM, it respects the order in which you added when creating the factor.
+When ys_factors() turns FORM into a factor, it respects the order in which you added when creating the factor.
 This is is very important when you need to gain control over, for examples, the order in which you want data to appear in plots or tables

 library(ggplot2)